Family questions fatal shooting by deputy after traffic stop

-CARROLLTON, Ohio (AP) - The fiance and daughters of a man fatally shot by a sheriff’s deputy after a traffic stop say they don’t understand why he was killed.
+CARROLLTON, Ohio (AP) - The fiance and daughters of a man fatally shot by an Ohio sheriff’s deputy following a traffic stop said they do not understand why he had to die, a newspaper reported.

-Authorities say a Carroll County deputy shot 41-year-old Robert Sikon III, of Carrollton, Saturday morning.
+Authorities have identified the man shot Saturday morning in rural Carroll County as Robert Sikon III, 41, of Carrollton, which is roughly 88 miles (142 kilometers) southeast of Cleveland.

-The Canton Repository reports Sikon’s fiance, Jami Marcus Vinka, told the newspaper the deputy pulled over her pickup truck with Sikon in the passenger seat.
-The newspaper reported Sikon had a pending arrest warrant for failing to pay child support.
+The Carroll County deputy has not been identified.
+Carroll County Sheriff Dale Williams referred questions to the Ohio Bureau of Criminal Investigation, which is examining the shooting.
+A BCI spokesman declined to comment Tuesday about the investigation.

-Vinka says the deputy yanked Sikon out of the truck and slammed him against the side.
-She says Sikon wrestled with the deputy in a yard after refusing to be handcuffed, ran off and was shot.
+Sikon’s fiance, Jami Marcus Vinka, told The Canton Repository that she was behind the wheel of her pickup truck with Sikon in the passenger seat when the deputy pulled them over as she drove to her home.

-The Ohio Bureau of Criminal Investigation is investigating.
-A spokesman declined to comment Tuesday.
+Vinka said the deputy approached the truck with his gun drawn, prompting Sikon to tell her that he was probably going to be arrested.
+Sikon had his hands out the window when the deputy yanked him out of the truck and slammed him against the side, Vinka said.

 Information from: The Repository, http://www.cantonrep.com